kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 - **Q** penalizes state errors,
 - **R** penalizes control effort.

+The optimal value of the cost function **J** is evaluated internally by the optimization algorithm during the numerical solution of the Riccati equation.
+In practice, neither the cost function nor the Riccati equation is solved manually; both are handled automatically by the control library.

 This optimization provides an excellent balance between stabilization performance and actuator usage.